54: No Such Thing As Domesticated Furniture

 Wow.

-He grew up on a plantation in Brazil and he invented a toy motor powered functioning aeroplane, which was quite a long time before the first aeroplanes were invented in the late nineteenth century.
+He grew up on a plantation in Brazil and he invented a toy motor-powered functioning aeroplane, which was quite a long time before the first aeroplanes were invented in the late 19th century.

-And then he moved to Paris and became a celebrity because he invented the airship, which which attracted attention and used to invite celebrities and royalty to his house and have these wacky dinner parties and they'd have to mount their seats on ladders and
+And then he moved to Paris and became a celebrity because he invented the airship, which attracted attention, and used to invite celebrities and royalty to his house and have these wacky dinner parties.

 What was the name again?